#{ServerName}

 Become an Easter Eco Explorer at this Halifax-based interactive museum.
 The focus during the Easter holidays at Eureka National Children's Museum is on ways to protect our world.
 There’s craft workshops creating spring-themed art from recycled materials and a walking show around the exhibits with nature-based prizes for those who join in to save the planet.
 Children can take a breather from all the excitement by settling down to watch a series of short, animated films celebrating our natural world.

-• Where?
-Discovery Road, Halifax HX1 2NE
+• Location: Discovery Road, Halifax HX1 2NE

-• How much?£15.95 for entry to the museum
+• Cost: £15.95 for entry to the museum

 Plan your Easter getaway to Yorkshire